PurseChicken/helm-charts/charts/cnrm-chart/README.md

 $ helm repo add pursechicken https://pursechicken.github.io/helm-charts
 ```

-Use the chart as a dependency to your own chart and specify the values you want to use in your own values file:
+Use the chart as a dependency to your own chart.

 ```Chart.yaml
 dependencies: